Does Viagra raise blood pressure and other queries

 According to clinical trials, men who took Viagra experienced reduced blood pressure.
 The study found that a single dose of Viagra could lead to a slight decrease in blood pressure.

 A Urology study also claims that Sildenafil (Viagra) has blood pressure-lowering effects.
-But the research suggests that the decrease in blood pressure is minimal.
+However, the research suggests that the decrease in blood pressure is minimal or insignificant.

 Viagra is a vasodilator (it helps dilate the blood vessels) which inhibits the enzyme PDE5.
-Blocking PDE5 prevents cGMP breakdown, relaxing penile muscles.
+Blocking PDE5 prevents cGMP breakdown, which relaxes smooth muscles in the blood vessels.

-CGMP reduces the pressure in the blood vessels to allow better blood flow.
+This relaxation dilates (widens) the penile blood vessels to allow better blood flow.
 Increased blood flow in the penis helps produce an erection.

 cGMP: Cyclic Guanosine Monophosphate